Privacy Policy

 Some of Our data processors are based outside the United Kingdom, Guernsey, or the European Economic Area.
 Where We transfer personal data internationally, We ensure appropriate safeguards are in place:

-• Where the recipient country benefits from an adequacy decision by the relevant regulator (ODPA, ICO or European Commission), We may transfer data on that basis.
+• Where the recipient country benefits from an adequacy decision by the relevant regulator, including the ODPA, ICO or European Commission, We may transfer data on that basis.

 • Where We use service providers in non-adequate countries, We use standard contractual clauses or other appropriate transfer mechanisms to protect the data.